 This flexible, cloth like thermoplastic material is used to make inflatable kayaks and rafts.
 It’s tough and abrasion- and puncture-resistant, and it comes in a variety of thicknesses.

-Nitrylon Also used to make inflatables, Nitrylon, is a combination of tough, nylon fabric and a Nitrile/natural rubber coating.
+Nitrylon is also used to make inflatables, Nitrylon is a combination of tough, nylon fabric and a Nitrile/natural rubber coating.
 It offers excellent abrasion resistance and cold weather flexibility.

 Longer kayaks tend to be easier to paddle over long distances than shorter boats (once you get them up to speed).
 They also stay on course better and hold more gear.
 Shorter kayaks weigh less, are less affected by winds and are easier to turn, maneuver and transport.
 Recreational kayaks are typically shorter, between 9 and 15 feet long.
 Touring boats are anywhere from 12 to 18 feet, with an average being about 16 feet.
 Tandems, (two-person kayaks with two cockpits), average about 18 feet.

 Wider kayaks are easier to enter and exit and are more stable on the water.
 They also have more room for hear.
 These include most of the recreational boats that range from about 25 to 30 inches in width.
 Narrow boats are a little more “tippy” but they tend to be lighter and more efficient through the water.
 They also track better.
 Narrow boats are usually easier to “roll” back up after a capsize than wider boats.
 Touring kayaks are usually a bit narrower than recreational boats, and range in width from 21 to 25 inches.
 Tandem touring kayaks are typically a bit wider.

 The point at where a kayak bottom turns upward and becomes the kayak’s side is called the cine.
 Smooth, rounded chines provide good secondary stability and easier bracing and rolling.
 Sharper, more pronounced chines can enhance tracking and initial stability.